-You can take a tour of the Houses of Parliament.
-The Elizabeth Tower is not open to the general public although UK residents can arrange a visit by writing to their MP.
+Big Ben is one of London's top attractions.
+Although the tower is not open to the general public, UK residents can arrange a visit by writing to their MP.
 Applications should be made in writing, as far in advance as possible, to:

 It is not possible for overseas visitors to tour the clock tower.
 Instead, take a tour of the Houses of Parliament next to The Elizabeth Tower.
 Alternatively, watch this behind-the-scenes video of Big Ben in action.

 Big Ben and Elizabeth Tower refurbishment work

 In August 2017, refurbishment work commenced on Elizabeth Tower and Big Ben.
 The work is due to last three years.
 During this time, the tower will be scaffolded and the clock mechanism will be stopped for several months (no chiming or striking), with the exception of some special events including New Year's Eve and Remembrance Sunday.
 Find out more about the refurbishment.